Former Slovak Prime Minister's party takes the lead in latest polls

 Among the other parties benefiting from growing popular dissatisfaction with OLaNO is Matovic’s ruling coalition partner SaS, which would round up more than 13% of the votes (+4 percentage points).

-Sme Rodina (8.8%), the far-right party of Marian Kotleba LSNS (8.5%), the once all-dominant Smer (8.3%) and Progressive Slovakia (6.2%) would also send representatives to Parliament if elections had been held this month, according to the AKO poll.
+Junior coalition partner Sme Rodina (8.8%), the far-right movement of Marian Kotleba People’s Party – Our Slovakia (8.5%), the once all-dominant Smer (8.3%) and Progressive Slovakia (6.2%) would also send representatives to Parliament if elections had been held this month, according to the AKO poll.

 Za Ludi (For the People), the party founded by Slovakia’s former President Andrej Kiska, would for its part fail to reach the 5% threshold to make it to Parliament.